Phillip Rhodes (baritone): Life

-Rhodes was born in Flaxmere, a suburb of Hastings, Hawke's Bay, New Zealand.
+Rhodes was born in Hastings, Hawke's Bay, New Zealand.
 He is of Māori descent, with a Pākehā mother and affiliating to the iwi Ngāti Awa and Ngāti Kahungunu on his father's side.
 Rhodes was raised in poverty, in a state house, with an abusive alcoholic father who was frequently unemployed.
-At the age of nine his father died, and he and his five sisters were taken from his mother and put into foster care.
-After their initial placement, Rhodes and his sisters were fostered by Hastings couple Pam and Henare Ngaera O'Keefe.
+At the age of nine his father died, and he and his five sisters were taken from his mother and put into foster care home named 'Wharekoa' in [Havelock North] from where, he attended Anderson park Primary then on to Havelock North Intermediate, before attending Havelock North High School.
+After their initial placement, Rhodes and his sisters were fostered by Flaxmere couple Pam (nee.
+Smith) and Henare Ngaera O'Keefe.
 The couple were community leaders who rehabilitated prison inmates and taken in over 200 foster children over 30 years; Henare O'Keefe was a Hastings councillor, and Pam O'Keefe was known as the "mother of Flaxmere".

 In this more supportive family environment, Rhodes flourished.
-His love for music was kindled while watching Henare O'Keefe singing to an enthralled audience.
+His love for music and performance was kindled while watching Henare O'Keefe singing and speak to enthralled audiences.
 After finishing high school, Rhodes enrolled in an acting course at the Eastern Institute of Technology.
 He switched to the singing school, but left after a year to care for his younger sister.
 He was a "singing barman" in Hastings when tenor Patrick Powers became a tutor at EIT; with his encouragement, Rhodes re-enrolled and graduated in 2004 with a Diploma in Arts and Voice.
 After graduation, Powers offered him free private tuition in exchange for occasional farm labour.
 With the help of Powers, Rhodes began entering competitions, and in 2007 won the Lexus Song Quest.
 The next day Dame Kiri Te Kanawa phoned him and offered to help him begin a career overseas; she compared his calibre as a singer to herself and Inia Te Wiata.
-By 2016 he was an established international opera singer, based in Wales with his wife Jemma and two children and working with an opera company in Leeds.
+By 2016 he was an established international opera singer, based in Wales and working with an opera company in Leeds.
 In July 2014 and October 2016 he returned to Hawke's Bay to raise money for his foster parents' charities, the U-Turn Trust and Te Aranga Marae; in 2016 he performed with Patrick Powers for the first time in ten years.